 - 1. Funds will be awarded as either a twenty (20) year repayable loan, forgivable loan or a combination of both. - 2.
 Repayable loans will be amortizing with an interest rate of zero percent (0%) to three percent (3%) for a minimum term and amortization period of twenty (20) years or a period that does not exceed thirty (30) years. - 3.
-If proposing market rate units as part of the project, a preliminary Financial Commitment for funding from a financial institution or other acceptable lender must be provided for the market rate units with the Tier II application submission.
-The final commitment letter must be received before an award agreement may be issued by SC Housing. - 4.
-The required twenty (20) year affordability period will be enforced through a recorded Agreement as to Restrictive Covenant and/or amendments, as needed. - 5.
+The required twenty (20) year affordability period will be enforced through a recorded Agreement as to Restrictive Covenant and/or amendments, as needed. - 4.
 Funds will be secured through an Applicant's execution of a Promissory Note and the recordation of a Mortgage.
-In the event the property is sold, all loans, both repayable and forgivable, become due and payable (as per the mortgage and security agreement "Due on Sale" clause).

-- 6. All applications will be underwritten such that they produce a Debt Coverage Ratio (DCR) of 1.30.
-If a 1.30 per unit debt coverage ratio produces cash flow per unit less than \$900, the underwriting will be adjusted such that the proposal will be able to reach \$900 per unit in annual cash flow. - 7.
-All applications will be underwritten to ensure there will be cash flow sufficient to cover debt service. - 8.
-The SC HTF loan will be subordinate to HOME and NHTF mortgages.
-For projects containing market rate units, SC Housing will only allow the SC HTF loan to be subordinate to the HOME loan, NHTF loan and a fully amortized permanent financing from a conventional lender - 9.
-HTF loans will be deferred for ninety (90) days following project completion. - 10.
+In the event the property is sold, all loans, both repayable and forgivable, become due and payable (as per the mortgage and security agreement "Due on Sale" clause). - 5.
+All applications will be underwritten such that they produce a Debt Coverage Ratio (DCR) of 1.30.
+If a 1.30 per unit debt coverage ratio produces cash flow per unit less than \$900, the underwriting will be adjusted such that the proposal will be able to reach \$900 per unit in annual cash flow. - 6.
+All applications will be underwritten to ensure there will be cash flow sufficient to cover debt service. - 7.
+The SC HTF loan will be subordinate to permanent conventional financing and the HOME and/or NHTF mortgages. - 8.
+HTF loans will be deferred for ninety (90) days following project completion. - 9.
 Interest will NOT be charged on the SC HTF loan during the construction phase of the project.